Breast Screening Program

 Mobile Screening Unit

-The Western Trust has two mobile screening units used for the screening program to deliver the service throughout the trust catchment area.
+The Western Trust has two mobile screening units used for the NHS Breast Screening programme, delivering services throughout the Trust catchment area.

 What to expect from your breast screening appointment